Leveraging GPU Tensor Cores for Double Precision Euclidean Distance Calculations: Distance Calculations using Tensor Cores

 Another optimization used by Gowanlock and Karsin~\cite{damon19} is the batching of the execution.
 Because the final result of the similarity self-join might exceed the memory size of the GPU, the entire execution is split across multiple batches.
 As a positive side-effect, multiple batches allow for hiding data transfers between the host and the GPU with computation.
 Indeed, batches are computed by several parallel CUDA streams, where the data transfers of a stream can overlap the computation of another stream.
 However, as a batch corresponds to a set of query points to compute, we must ensure in our case that the query points we send in a batch can be computed by our TCs algorithm.
 More specifically, when assigning query points from a batch to a warp on the GPU, we must ensure that these query points belong in the same grid cell and are not from different cells.
-Otherwise, we would be unable to use Algorithm~\ref{alg:euclidean_distance_2}.
+Otherwise, we would be unable to use the algorithm presented in Figure~\ref{fig:matrix_algo_2}.

-Because we choose to compute Euclidean distances using FP64, only one combination of matrix sizes is available.
-Namely, matrix $A$ will contain up to four coordinates of up to eight query points, matrix $B$ up to four coordinates of up to eight candidate points, matrix $C$ the squared coordinates of up to eight candidate points, and matrix $D$ up to sixty-four Euclidean distances between the query points in $A$ and the candidate points in $B$.
-As such, and because TCs operate at a warp level using the WMMA API, we assign up to eight query points to a warp, which will then compute the Euclidean distance to all the candidate points, as determined by the use of the grid index.
-Note that in the case where the number of query points, candidate points, or coordinates is insufficient to fill the remaining rows or columns of the matrices, we must fill them with zeros.
-Consequently, and because we process four coordinates at a time, up to $\lceil d / 4 \rceil$ steps are necessary to compute the Euclidean distance.
-Similarly to \gdsjoin~\cite{damon19}, we allow the distance calculation to be short-circuited, which may happen after every MMA operation, i.e., for every 4 dimensions.
+Using the WMMA API and FP64, only one combination of matrix sizes is available.
+Namely, matrix $A$ will contain up to four coordinates of up to eight query points, matrix $B$ up to four coordinates of up to eight candidate points, matrix $C$ the sum of squared coordinates of up to eight candidate points, and matrix $D$ up to sixty-four Euclidean distances.
+Because TCs operate at a warp level using the WMMA API, we assign up to eight query points to a warp, which will then compute the Euclidean distance to all the candidate points, as determined by the use of the grid index.
+If the number of query points, candidate points, or coordinates is insufficient to fill the remaining rows or columns of the matrices, we must fill them with zeros.
+Because we process four dimensions at a time, up to $\lceil d / 4 \rceil$ steps are necessary to compute the Euclidean distance.
+Similarly to \gdsjoin~\cite{damon19}, we enable distance calculations short-circuiting, which may happen after every MMA operation, i.e., for every 4 dimensions.
 However, all currently computed Euclidean distances between all the query points and candidate points of the warp must short-circuit to trigger this optimization.